 The Home Depot

 The Home Depot is a challenged shopping app that is completely free.
-With a 4.8/5 rating from 4.1M reviews, it faces significant user friction.
-Users particularly appreciate ease of online ordering, though severe performance lag remains a common concern.
+With a 4.8/5 rating from 4.2M reviews, it faces significant user friction.
+Users particularly appreciate convenient online shopping experience with reliable delivery and simple return processes for home goods, though severe performance degradation and freezing screens make the shopping experience unusable post-update remains a common concern.

 What is The Home Depot?